ipfs/ipfs-webui/README.md

 ```

 #### A Note on NodeJS support
-We will only support *even numbered* nodejs versions that are classified in one of the following release statuses:

-* Current (Support = P1)
-* Active LTS (Support = P0)
-* Maintenance LTS (Support = P2)
+We aim to support ipfs-webui development and build with  "Current" and "Active LTS"  Nodejs versions.

-See https://nodejs.org/en/about/releases/ for more information about which versions have which release statuses.
+See <https://nodejs.org/en/about/releases/> for more information about which versions have which release statuses.

 ## Usage